-Whether you're working towards a Doctor of Education (EdD) or Doctor of Philosophy (PhD) in Education, doctoral grants for teachers and doctoral grants for education can save you thousands.
+Whether you're working towards a Doctor of Education (EdD) or Doctor of Philosophy (PhD) in Education, PhD grants for teachers and education can save you thousands.

 Like scholarships, grants offer free student aid that won't need to be repaid.
 Most organizations award grants to fund dissertation research and/or service projects.
 Grant money can help teachers return to graduate school and follow their doctoral dreams.

 There's no limit on job opportunities available in education with an EdD or PhD.
 Graduates can become principals, teacher leaders, curriculum developers, school superintendents, special education directors, education researchers, and more.
 Some even become college deans and administrators for a high average yearly salary of $101,910!

 Invest in your professional development by applying for some of the following doctoral grants in education.

 Top PhD Grants in Education and Teaching